-In my opinion, in Italy now we listen more to people that makes us laugh and we love them.
+In Italy now we listen more to people that make us laugh and we love them.
 Nowadays, Italian most powerful political leaders are “comedians” or they try hard to be funny:

 - Beppe Grillo, the leader of M5S is a former famous comedian,

-- Silvio Berlusconi, the leader of the right wing, is an entertainer and sometime a “comedian” as well.
-He is now world wide famous also for his “comedy” performance.
+- Silvio Berlusconi, the right-wing leader, is an entertainer and sometimes a “comedian” as well.
+He is now worldwide famous also for his “comedy” performance.

 - Matteo Renzi, the new leader of the left, is an entertainer and sometime a “comedian” as well.

-- Matteo Salvini, the new leader of Lega Nord Party.
-The first leader of Lega Nord was Umberto Bossi, he was one of the best example of First and Second Republic “Italian comedian leaders”.
-Matteo Salvini, in my opinion, is less funny.
+- Matteo Salvini, the new leader of the Lega Nord Party.
+The first leader of Lega Nord was Umberto Bossi, he was one of the best examples of the First and Second Republic “Italian comedian leader”.
+Matteo Salvini, in my opinion, is not funny.
 He tries to compensate the gap with the quantity of his “shows”.

-In First Republic politicians were mostly dramatic leaders, playing a serious and boring role, but probably Italians were happier once.
+Politicians in the First Republic were mostly dramatic leaders, playing a serious and boring role, but Italians probably were happier once.

-What are now the “funniest” source of information about Italian society?
+What are now the “funniest” sources of information about Italian society?

 Contemporary Italian comedies are mainly only good to have fun, they try to make fun of contemporary life and problems without going deep.

 The real heirs of the Italian historical “social comedies” tradition of Sordi, Gasman, etc., are not actually in the movies, but on television, radio and Internet, I will list the best for me:

-- My number one is now Maurizio Crozza and his team of writer.
-To be more independent from politics he had to go away from Rai‘s and from Mediaset‘s television platforms.
-I am sorry that Crozza’s shows are not yet translated into English, they are a precious source of information on the Italian society and they are incredibly funny.
+- One of the best is Maurizio Crozza and his team of writers.
+To be more independent from politics, he had to go away from Rai‘s and Mediaset‘s television platforms.
+I am sorry that Crozza’s shows are not yet translated into English.
+His shows are a precious source of information on Italian society, and they are incredibly funny.
 Unfortunately, getting older, he became a bit too much opinionated.

 - Less comic but incredibly talented and valuable is Marco Paolini and his team.
-He started from theater to arrive in TV with his dramatic and comic play on Italy.
-His style is unique you have to see his play to understand.
+He started in the theater to arrive on TV with his dramatic and comic play on Italy.
+His style is unique, you must see his play to understand.